Haru Urara: Racing career

 At a race held on March 22, 2004, during the peak of her popularity, more than 13,000 spectators packed the Kochi Racetrack, 3,000 of whom had gathered outside before the gates opened, forcing the track to open 30 minutes earlier than scheduled.
 Some people waited in line for up to five hours to buy tickets at the "Haru Urara Commemorative Ticket Booth", which was established especially for the event.
 Fans bet a grand total of ¥121,751,200 on a Haru Urara victory, an impressive sum, particularly for a horse that had not won once in more than 100 attempts.
-The race ended in disappointment, but not surprise: despite being ridden by Japan's premier jockey, Yutaka Take, Haru Urara earned her 106th consecutive loss, placing 10th among 11 horses running.
+Despite being ridden by Japan's premier jockey, Yutaka Take, Haru Urara earned her 106th consecutive loss, placing 10th among 11 horses running.

-"Haru Urara" means beauty of spring in English, and it is also an idiom of the warm climate of spring in Japan, and its beautiful name is also said to be one of the reasons why Haru Urara became popular.
-Numerous products using Haru Urara's name or image have been produced, including stuffed toys, key rings, mobile phone straps, stickers, stamps, train tickets, rice, shochu, hats, T-shirts and bras.
+Her name means "Glorious Spring" or "Gentle Spring".
+Numerous products using Haru Urara's name or image have been produced, including stuffed toys, key rings, mobile phone straps, stickers, stamps, train tickets, rice, shochu, hats, T-shirts, and bras.
 A number of books and songs, as well as a film, were also written about Haru Urara during the boom period.
 The Japanese Prime Minister Junichiro Koizumi said "I'd like to see Haru Urara win, even just once.
 The horse is a good example of not giving up in the face of defeat."

 Haru Urara ran her last race in August 2004 and retired with a record of 0 wins and 113 losses.

-Retirement
+Retirement and death

-Originally, it was announced that Haru Urara would be returned from Tochigi where she was recuperating for a retirement race scheduled on March 2005.
-However, her return was soon postponed before officially being classified as retired by the NAR on October 2006, never returning to Kochi.
+Originally, it was announced that Haru Urara would be returned from Tochigi where she was recuperating for a retirement race scheduled in March 2005.
+However, her return was soon postponed before officially being classified as retired by the NAR in October 2006, never returning to Kochi.
+Post retirement, there were plans to have her breed with Deep Impact as well as Stay Gold but those never materialized.
+Once those plans fell through, she was transported by her owner at the time in 2013 to the Matha Farm in Onjuku, Chiba Prefecture, where she lived until her death.
+At Matha Farm, Haru Urara became a minor PR character in 2018 when she was featured in a traffic safety poster of the Kisarazu Police Station.

-Post retirement, there were plans to have her breed with Deep Impact as well as Stay Gold but never materialized.
-Once those plans fell through, she was transported by her owner at the time in 2013 to the Martha Farm in Onjuku, Chiba where she has lived since.
+On May 18, 2019, Haru Urara ran in the first "Soft Girls' Gathering", a time trial race for older horses with a GIII distance of 16.00 seconds.
+During her run, she achieved a time of 16.54 seconds and was put into first place, achieving victory and marking this as her very first win.

-At Martha Farm, Haru Urara became a minor PR character in 2018 when she was featured in a traffic safety poster of the Kisarazu Police Station.
+On September 8, 2025, Haru Urara became unwell and a veterinarian was called in.
+Haru Urara's condition only worsened overnight, and she died at Matha Farm, shortly after dawn on September 9 while surrounded by staff members.
+The cause was reported to be colic.